 The book was a birthday gift from a person who seemed to really love it.
-Since I know she likes good literature, I started reading with confidence and let me tell you: I was not disappointed!
+Since I know she likes good literature, I started reading with confidence, and let me tell you: I was not disappointed!

-The story is about 2 really different friends, living in a poor neighborhood near Naples.
-They grow up dealing with poverty, lack of education and money, violence surrounding them and, as any other person, they have their own egos to deal with.
-Throughout the book, we’ll see them deal with so many forces that unite them and forces that tear them apart.
-The atmosphere around them shows a reality that I only heard about in my mother’s or grandmother’s stories, but I think that actually helped to develop some affinity with the characters.
+Throughout the book, we’ll see them deal with both forces that unite them and those that tear them apart.
+The atmosphere around them reflects a reality I had only heard about in my mother’s or grandmother’s stories, but I think that actually helped me develop an affinity for the characters.

 We feel involved in the story and the characters almost without notice.
 We go from “I’m not sure what’s happening here” to “Oh God, what is going to happen next?” at a moment’s notice.